lukejharmon/lanyon/chapters_preref/chapter3_bmintro_pre.md

 To simulate Brownian motion evolution on trees, we use the three properties of the model described above.
 For each branch on the tree, we can draw from a normal distribution (for a single trait) or a multivariate normal distribution (for more than one trait) to determine the evolution that occurs on that branch.
 We can then add these evolutionary changes together to obtain character states at every node and tip of the tree.

 I will illustrate one such simulation for the simple tree depicted in figure 3.4b.
-We first set the ancestral character state to be θ, which will then be the expected value for all the nodes and tips in the tree.
+We first set the ancestral character state to be $\bar{z}(0)$, which will then be the expected value for all the nodes and tips in the tree.
 This tree has three branches, so we draw three values from normal distributions.
 These normal distributions have variances that are given by the rate of evolution and the branch length of the tree, as stated in equation 3.1.
-Note that we are modeling changes on these branches, so even if $\bar{z_1}(0) ≠ 0$ the values for changes on branches are drawn from a distribution with a mean of zero.
-In the case of the tree in Figure 3.1, $x1 \sim N(0, \sigma^2 t_1)$.
-Similarly, $x2 \sim N(0, \sigma^2 t_2)$ and $x3 \sim N(0, \sigma^2 t_3)$.
+Note that we are modeling changes on these branches, so even if $\bar{z}(0) ≠ 0$ the values for changes on branches are drawn from a distribution with a mean of zero.
+In the case of the tree in Figure 3.1, $x_1 \sim N(0, \sigma^2 t_1)$.
+Similarly, $x_2 \sim N(0, \sigma^2 t_2)$ and $x_3 \sim N(0, \sigma^2 t_3)$.
 If I set $\sigma^2 = 1$ for the purposes of this example, I might obtain $x_1 = -1.6$, $x_2 = 0.1$, and $x_3 = -0.3$.
 These values represent the evolutionary changes that occur along branches in the simulation.
 To calculate trait values for species, we add: $x_a = θ + x_1 + x_2 = 0 - 1.6 + 0.1 = -1.5$, and $x_b = θ + x_1 + x_3 = 0 -1.6 + -0.3 = -1.9$.

 This simulation algorithm works fine but is actually more complicated than it needs to be, especially for large trees.
-We already know that xA and xB come from a multivariate normal distribution with known mean vector and variance-covariance matrix.
-We can simply draw a vector from this distribution, and our tip values will have exactly the same statistical properties as if they were simulated on a phylogenetic tree.
+We already know that $x_a$ and $x_b$ come from a multivariate normal distribution with known mean vector and variance-covariance matrix.
+So, as a simple alternative, we can simply draw a vector from this distribution, and our tip values will have exactly the same statistical properties as if they were simulated on a phylogenetic tree.
 These two methods for simulating character evolution on trees are exactly equivalent to one another.
+In our small example, this alternative is not too much simpler than just adding the branches - but in some circumstances it is much easier to draw from a multivariate normal distribution.

-In this chapter, we consider Brownian motion, and first connected that process to a model of genetic drift for traits that have no effect on fitness.
-However, Brownian motion can result from a variety of other models, some of which include natural selection.
+In this chapter, we consider Brownian motion.
+We first connected Brownian motion to a model of neutral genetic drift for traits that have no effect on fitness.
+However, as I demonstrated, Brownian motion can result from a variety of other models, some of which include natural selection.
 For example, traits will follow Brownian motion under selection is if the strength and direction of selection varies randomly through time.
 As the time intervals between samples becomes large relative to the frequency of selection, then evolution will follow a Brownian model.
+In other words, testing for a Brownian motion model with your data tells you nothing about whether or not the trait is under selection.

-There is a general feature of models that evolve in a Brownian way: they involve the action of a large number of very small “forces” pushing on characters.
+There is one general feature of all models that evolve in a Brownian way: they involve the action of a large number of very small “forces” pushing on characters.
 No matter the particular distribution of these small effects or even what causes them, if you add together enough of them you will obtain a normal distribution of outcomes and, sometimes, be able to model this process using Brownian motion.
 The main restriction might be the unbounded nature of Brownian motion – species are expected to become more and more different through time, without any limit, which must be unrealistic over very long time scales.
+We will deal with this issue in later chapters.

 In summary, Brownian motion is mathematically tractable, and has convenient statistical properties.
 There are also some circumstances under which one would expect traits to evolve under a Brownian model.
 However, as we will see later in the book, one should view Brownian motion as an assumption that might not hold for real data sets.

-## Chapter 3 References
+## References